Protests against Executive Order 13769: California

 The protest in Los Angeles initially saw around 200 protesters on Saturday.
 Protesters marched and chanted, growing to 400 people by 7:30 p.m., when word came that Federal judges had stayed the executive order.
 Seven people had been detained in the LAX because of the executive order.
 Attorneys specializing in immigration law created a "makeshift office" in the Bradley Terminal to help travelers in need.

 The protest at the Los Angeles International Airport grew to thousands of people who filled the Tom Bradley International Terminal and spilling out to the street.

 The local ABC News station said about four thousand protesters were there again to protest on Sunday.
 A smaller group of counter-protesters also showed up at the airport, and the resulting clash caused the road next to Terminal 3 to be shut down for an hour.
 Later on Sunday, World Way was blocked when protesters sat down and refused to move until all people detained in the airport were released.
 By 10 p.m. two protesters had been arrested for blocking traffic, then cited and released.
 Los Angeles Mayor Eric Garcetti promised the city would be a refuge for all people.
 Because of the protest, some travelers leaving Los Angeles missed their flights.

 On Sunday, protesters in Sacramento started demonstrating in Terminal B of the Sacramento International Airport.
 The city's mayor, Darrell Steinberg, was on hand and said, "Mr. Trump, we will fight you every step of the way."
 Some Sacramento protesters were heckled by those who agreed with the executive order.

 At the San Francisco International Airport (SFO), about a thousand protesters showed up in support of refugees.
 Initially, US Customs and Border Protection denied holding any travellers at the airport.
 Five travellers had been detained and each was released by Sunday afternoon.
 The protest blocked the International arrival area in front of the airport and closed the street.
 California Lieutenant Governor Gavin Newsom and Google co-founder Sergey Brin attended the SFO protest.
 Around 60 people had gathered by 6am Sunday morning to demonstrate at SFO.
 By noon the crowd had returned to its earlier size of around a thousand protesters.

-San Diego saw two days of protest at the San Diego International Airport.
+San Diego saw two days of protest at San Diego International Airport.
 On Sunday there were about a thousand protesters at Terminal 2 around 5 p.m.

 On January 30 about two thousand employees of Google staged a protest in the company's headquarters, Googleplex in Mountain View, as well as seven of its other offices.

 On February 4, thousands of protesters attended a rally at San Francisco Civic Center.